geniotechpr/pm-installation-doc/README.md

 **REMEMBER to note that scripts (including services ones) should be run in sudo.**

 **ALSO point out for WSL2 how to reset the data in the Linux subsystem if something goes wrong/want to start fresh**

+Add a troubleshooting section after the installation scripts saying to access the script source code for all of the required commands/installations and try them independently if preferred or easier to troubleshoot.

 </p>
 </details>